-Although there are no fish-bearing streams present in the project site, the potential effects of the proposed project on Endangered Species Act (ESA)-listed salmonids and their designated Critical Habitat in downstream receiving waters (i.e., Columbia River, Milton Creek) were analyzed in a July 2020 Biological Assessment (BA) prepared for the National Marine Fisheries Service (NMFS) (Attachment K).
-The action area for that analysis included areas that could be affected by water quality impacts from stormwater runoff and discharges from future mining operations.
+Although there are no fish-bearing streams present in the project site, the potential effects of the proposed project on Endangered Species Act (ESA)-listed salmonids and their designated Critical Habitat in downstream receiving waters (i.e., Columbia River, Milton Creek) were analyzed in a July 2020 Biological Assessment (BA) prepared for the National Marine Fisheries Service (NMFS) and the U.S. Fish and Wildlife Service (USFWS).
+On June 16, 2023, the USFWS requested additional analysis to support the informal consultation on bull trout and bull trout critical habitat.
+The USFWS received that additional information from the Applicant in a BA addendum on July 13, 2023.
+On August 10, 2023, the USFWS issued a determination that proposed action "may affect" but was "not likely to adversely affect" (NLAA) bull trout and bull trout critical habitat.

+The action area for the BA analysis included areas that could be affected by water quality impacts from stormwater runoff and discharges from future mining operations.
 The action area included all of Milton Creek from the proposed action discharge point to its confluence with the Multnomah Channel (but did not include the Multnomah Channel itself).
 It also included the drainage network of ditches and pipes that ultimately drains directly to the Columbia River.
-Within that action area, the potential effects of aggregate mining on the ESA-listed salmonids and their associated Critical Habitat shown in Table 3 were analyzed.
+Within that action area, the potential effects of aggregate mining on the ESA-listed salmonids and their associated Critical Habitat shown in Table 4 were analyzed.